 4 Factors to Watch For

-- Racing vs. Photography: What’s your goal?
+What’s your goal?
 Are you trying to become a drone racer or are you interested in aerial photography?
-If it’s drone racing then buy Liftoff.
+If it’s drone racing, then you can consider Rotor Rush, DRL Drone Racing Simulator or Liftoff.
 If it’s aerial photography then consider the other options on this list.